Bridgerton Season 1 Episode Guide

 Episode 6 — “Swish”

 The honeymoon turns from fantasy into betrayal.
-Daphne and Simon’s marriage hits the season’s hardest consent question, Marina makes her move, Penelope is pushed toward drastic action, and Lady Whistledown changes everything.
+Daphne and Simon’s marriage collides with the season’s hardest questions about sex, knowledge, consent, pregnancy, and power, while Marina makes her move and Penelope is pushed toward drastic action.

 Episode 7 — “Oceans Apart”

-Simon finally tells Daphne the truth about his vow, but the truth arrives too late to protect their marriage from the damage.
-Daphne and Simon are in the same house, still burning for each other, but emotionally they are oceans apart.
+Simon finally tells Daphne the truth about his vow, but the truth arrives too late to protect their marriage from the damage already done.
+Daphne and Simon remain physically close while becoming emotionally separated by anger, grief, and mistrust.

 Episode 8 — “After The Rain”

-The Season 1 finale gives Daphne and Simon their emotional repair, reveals Penelope as Lady Whistledown, sets Anthony on the road to Season 2, and closes the season with bees, bookends, birth, and catharsis.
+The Season 1 finale gives Daphne and Simon their emotional repair, reveals Penelope as Lady Whistledown, pushes Anthony toward his Season 2 story, and closes the season with birth, bookends, bees, and catharsis.

 Season 1 Wrap-Up

-Mary & Blake look back at the full first season: what worked, what did not, why Daphne and Simon became the show’s first central romance, and how Lady Whistledown changed the entire series.
+Mary & Blake look back at the complete first season: what worked, what did not, why Daphne and Simon became the show’s first central romance, and how Lady Whistledown changed the entire series.

 What Is Bridgerton Season 1 About?